CyphersNews/gematro-hyperdope/README.md

 Try it live at https://www.hyperdope.com/gematria

-The Hyperdope Gematria project values these principles:
+The Cyphers, Gematro, Hyperdope Gematria project values these principles:

 <ul>
 <li>Accessible and relevant word and phrase matching</li>